mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.rst

 Output of Experimental Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To provide valuable insights into the models learned by an algorithm, the predictions they provide, or the data they have been derived from, a wide variety of experimental results can be written to output files or printed on the console.

 * ``--output-dir`` (Default value = ``None``)

-  * The path of the directory where experimental results should be saved.
+  * An absolute or relative path to the directory where experimental results should be saved.

 * ``--print-evaluation`` (Default value = ``true``)